kevinhkhuynh/whole_language_simulation/README.md

   - One thing to note is that no two states can be given the same name, even if they semantically mean the same thing.
 For example, if I would like to create a path for three different nodes [1:A -> 2:B -> 3:A], the MEMM would model this as [1:A -> 2:B -> 1:A].
 Thus, any two states with the same name must be differentiated with a beginning marker (X) where x is the marker for the number of the state.
 In our example, the path would be marked as [1:A -> 2:B -> 3:(2)A], where (2) is the marker showing that this state is different from the previous.
   - An example .csv file is given in whole_language_simulation/example.csv.

 6. There are multiple model parameters that can be adjusted depending on your particular model by passing in optional parameters to the .jar file.
-Keep in mind that passing in certain values for some of these parameters may cause the model to crash.
+Keep in mind that passing in nonsensical values for some of these parameters may cause the model to crash.

   - whole_language_simulation [FILE].csv -len_trans [int] -len_states [int] -threshold [double] -removemarkers [bool] -numtrials [int] -tolerance [double] -l2param [double] -negparam [double] -stepsize[double]